Mark Dickey emerges from Turkish cave after successful rescue operation

 Apart from small explosives, rock hammers were also being used by rescuers to make way for a stretcher to ensure Mr Dickey’s safety during ascent.

 The cave path from the surface is a known route, Dénes Ákos Nagy, a doctor with the Hungarian Cave Rescue Service, told the Wall Street Journal.
-But the path isn’t frequently traveled and is difficult to navigate, he added.
+But the path isn’t frequently travelled and is difficult to navigate, he added.

 “If you imagine a skyscraper, that would be maybe 100 meters tall.
 They are 1,000 meters down there.
 That’s like 10 skyscrapers stacked on top of each other,” Mr Nagy said.
 “It’s extremely far, far away.”